Rose M. Patten, O.C.

 University of Toronto:

-Rose is Adjunct Professor and Executive in Residence at Rotman School of Management, teaching Senior Leadership, Talent and Succession, and Governance.
+Rose Patten was named the Chancellor of the University of Toronto in May of 2018.
+She is also an Adjunct Professor at Rotman School of Management, teaching Senior Leadership, Talent and Succession, and Governance.
 She is member of Massey College, Honorary Patron of Kings College Circle Heritage Society and a member of the Boundless Campaign Cabinet.
 She was awarded an Honorary Doctor of Laws degree for Corporate Leadership and a University Program has been named in her honour - The Rose Patten Leadership Program.

 - Chair of the Board of Directors of Hospital for Sick Children (2014-2017)